We're a network developed to design and conduct comparative effectiveness clinical trials in critical care.

 If you do not wish to participate in this study

-If you would not want to participate in this research study can if you became severely ill and needed treatment with a breathing machine, you can contact us at Jonathan.D.Casey@vumc.org or 615-208-6139.
+If you do not want to participate in this research study should you become severely ill and need treatment with a breathing machine, contact us at Jonathan.D.Casey@vumc.org or 615-208-6139.
 We will send you a bracelet you can wear that will inform your medical team of your decision even if you are unconscious.